Tuxchen/Capture-The-File/README.md

 # Capture-The-File
 A simple hacking game.

 > At first it runs on linux without problems.
-It also runs on windows, but there are some problems with the "\" in the windows paths.
+It also runs on windows, but there are some problems with the backslash in the windows paths.

 # Compile the program